 Another time you have this pang of desire for a country is when all the nations of the world, together with their colorful and proud flags, gather together, say for a plenary session of the United National General Assembly or, even more prominently, at the Summer Olympics.
 I’ve watched many Summer Olympics opening ceremonies with wide eyes and sometimes with a rueful face.
 It is a spectacle to see the athletes of the world march or stroll around the main stadium proudly carrying their national flags.
 I’ve missed the Tibetan flag so much!

 In reflecting on the varied experiences of my life, I’ve felt that most folks here in the West are blessed with a good quality of life.
-One problem is that at least folks here are not always aware of how different life can be for people in other parts of the world.
+One problem is that some folks here are not always aware of how different life can be for people in other parts of the world.
 If only they knew how difficult and different even the most minor things could be, they’d find a new attitude and feel blessed and happy.
 Indeed, it is with this same hope that I wrote this article.